trufflesuite/trufflesuite.com/src/docs/tezos/truffle/quickstart.md

 That's it!
 You're all set to run the box's deployment scripts against a testnet.

 <p class="alert alert-info">
 <strong>Note:</strong> The default tezos box is configured to deploy to multiple networks, including mainnet.
-If you'd like to deploy to those networks, you'll need to first configure the `secret`, `mnemonic`, `passphrase`, and `email` like the above to represent an account you own that's funded with XTZ.
+If you'd like to deploy to those networks, you'll need to first configure the `secret`, `mnemonic`, `password`, and `email` like the above to represent an account you own that's funded with XTZ.
 See the [Configuring Tezos Projects](/docs/tezos/getting-started/configuring-tezos-projects) section for more info.
 </p>

 <p class="alert alert-danger">